-Patients in Chattanooga, Ooltewah, Franklin, Cleveland, TN, and Blue Ridge, and Calhoun, GA, can experience the benefits of this groundbreaking treatment for themselves.
+Patients in Chattanooga, Ooltewah, Franklin, TN, and Blue Ridge, and Calhoun, GA, can experience the benefits of this groundbreaking treatment for themselves.
 Nobody wants cellulite, and no diet or exercise can change this bothersome condition’s prevalence.
 That’s why you should call Southern Surgical Arts today for your consultation.
 Call (423) 266-3331 to get started, or fill out our online form.

 Follow the SSA blog for a wealth of knowledge in the world of cosmetic improvement!

 - 2 What are the Benefits of Hyperdilute Radiesse for Cellulite?